SOGS: South Oaks Gambling Screen

 - A client presents with financial difficulties, relationship problems, or co-occurring substance use where gambling involvement is suspected

-- Screening for gambling disorder as part of an addiction or behavioral health intake
+- Screening for gambling disorder as part of an addiction or behavioural health intake

 - Monitoring treatment progress in clients receiving gambling disorder treatment